-At the beginning of each academic semester, academic departments in committee or where appropriate, course teaching teams, will scrutinize the type and volume of work expected in all their courses to ensure that coincidence of demands placed on students are appropriate and reasonable.
+At the beginning of each academic semester, Faculties/Programs of Study in Boards or, where appropriate, course teaching teams, will scrutinize the type and volume of work expected in all their courses to ensure that coincidence of demands placed on students are appropriate and reasonable.
 In general, a workload of 3 hours per week for each credit point will be expected of students.

-Each department will submit a summary of each course's workload for review by the Academic Board.
-Within departments an effort will be made to avoid unmanageable peaks of assessment for likely course combinations in student programs to facilitate the objective of reflective and contemplative learning.
-1 The pattern of assessment will be structured so as to accommodate the diagnostic purpose of assessment.
+Each Program of Studies will submit a summary of each course's workload for review by the Faculty Board.
+Within Faculties, an effort will be made to avoid unmanageable peaks of assessment for likely course combinations in student programs to facilitate the objective of reflective and contemplative learning.
+The pattern of assessment will be structured so as to accommodate the diagnostic purpose of assessment.

 Each course description will indicate the percentage each assignment or assessment measure contributes towards the final grade given for that course.
-The total number of assessable assignments including a final examination will generally not exceed four for a 3 or 4 credit point course.
+The total number of assessable assignments including a final examination will generally not exceed four for a 3 or 4 credit hour course.
 Where an assessable assignment or module constitutes an essential component of the course that must be passed satisfactorily, the course outline must clearly state the minimum percentage that constitutes a satisfactory pass in each of the essential components.
 Teachers of courses which normally include a sequence of assessable practical classes should regard that sequence as one assignment.
 The assessments schedule will be clearly stated to the students at the beginning of each semester in the course descriptions or course handouts in order to encourage students to make efficient use of their time.
 The total length of all written assignments set in courses of 3 Credit Hours (apart from the end of term examination) will not exceed the following limits:

-first year courses - 2,500 words second year courses - 3,000 words third year courses and above - 3,500 words or workshop assignments, shall follow criteria established within each relevant department and approved by the Academic Board.
+First year courses - 2,500 words Second year courses - 3,000 words Third year courses and above - 3,500 words

-Courses in which the nature of the learning requires assessment to be entirely or mainly by course-work
+Courses in which the nature of the learning requires assessment to be entirely or mainly by course-work or workshop assignments, shall follow criteria established within each relevant Faculty and approved by the Academic Board.

-Appropriate equivalent criteria approved by the Department and the Academic Board shall be established in those disciplines in which assessments are substantially in a non-written form.
+Appropriate equivalent criteria approved by the Faculty and the Academic Board shall be established in those disciplines in which assessments are substantially in a non-written form.